FruitbatM/airmed-doc-app/README.md

-# AIRMED - doctor appointment application
+# AIRMED - doctor management application

 *Developed and designed as part of Milestone Project 3: Python and Data Centric Development*